-And for the most part, it’s almost like we’ve been putting in all this work too because AdWords wasn’t smart enough.
+For the most part, it’s almost like we’ve been putting in all this work too because Google Ads wasn’t smart enough.
 And I think we’re getting to a point where Google is pretty confident that they know how to do the job well and they’re going to implement tools in Google Ads to help us get better results, to improve our effectiveness, and to improve the effectiveness of their platform.

 But regardless, like, what is this indicative of and how does it affect us as search marketers?
 And I think it’s what I had said before, it’s Google thinks that they’re able to do this better.
 Google has a lot of data at this point, and they’ve got a lot of processing power.
 And I think what that means is they know that they wouldn’t roll it out unless they thought it was effective.

-So, what does that mean we have to do?
-I think we need to start thinking differently about what it means to be in AdWords and being an advertiser who’s doing pay-per-click advertising.
+What does that mean we have to do?
+I think we need to start thinking differently about what it means to be in Google Ads and being an advertiser who’s doing pay-per-click advertising.
 We aren’t necessarily going to have the minute controls over every different lever or lever moving forward.